boytchev/suica/docs/user-guide-drawings.md

-# Drawing with a pen
+# Drawing shapes

-The basic way to draw objects in a drawing is to draw lines or fill areas with specific color.
-The lines and the boundary of areas are defined as paths.
+The basic way to draw objects in a drawing is to draw outlined or solid shapes.
+The boundary of these shapes are defined as *paths*.

-## Defining a path
+## Defining shapes

-A path is an invisible trace that is used to define a line or area boundary.
-A path is constructed with a virtual pen and a few commands to move the pen.
-The simplest way to define a path is to move the virtual pen to the beginning of the path and move the pen till the end of the path.
+A shape is defined with a virtual pen moved along the boundary of the shape.
+The simplest way to define a shape is to move the virtual pen to the starting point of the shape and then move the pen along its boundary.

 <img src="images/moveto-lineto.png">

-Paths are define with the following commands:
+Shapes are define with the following commands:
 - [```moveTo```](#moveto) &ndash; moves the pen
 - [```lineTo```](#lineto) &ndash; adds a line segment
 - [```curveTo```](#curveto) &ndash; adds a curved segment